plasma4/RuntimeFS/README.md

 RuntimeFS is an IndexedDB and ServiceWorker file-system, served in your browser with offline functionality.
 Imagine a localhost, in your browser, with no traces of network activity of files hosted and no server-based storage of files.
 It offers performant zero-knowledge, end-to-end encryption, ensuring only you can access your data and can easily run online GitHub projects.
 It's perfect for sensitive files or full-on HTML projects or games.

 After initial page load, RuntimeFS no longer needs internet connection to function.
 You can host this project with a hosting site, and can even use `.php` or custom HTTP headers if you want (for example, getting `SharedArrayBuffer`).
 In order to update, you may need to hard reload on the main page.
 (Caching may also be inconsistent at times as browsers are really picky sadly.)
-**This tool is Chromium-browser only for now, as it uses the File System API.
-If this tool gets popular I might add alternative support for other browsers like Firefox! :)**
+**This tool is Chromium-focused for now, as it uses the File System API, but has a fallback for other browsers.
+Opening the tool in Incognito might fail due to memory limitations (with a `QuotaExceededError`).**

 If you are hosting this, it is suggested that you minify the JavaScript files first with a tool like https://jscompress.com/.